swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 ) -> Task.Handle<T, Error>
 ```

-Unlike detaching a task, the `async` function–by design–does not provide a way to get the completed task value out of the returned handle.
-This is because it is fine-tuned for creating asynchronous work from _synchronous_ contexts, and as such, the return value would not be possible to await on to begin with.

-While the `async{}` function is designd to work well in synchronous code, and call into other code from inside the closure.
-It also returns a `Task.Handle<T, Failure>` in the same style that an `asyncDetached` does.
-This is because this function is often the right thing to use when one were almost to reach for a detached task, because of it's preservation of the task priority and task-local information.
+Similar to `asyncDetached {}` the `async` function returns a task handle that can be used to `await` on the result of the asynchronous operation.
+This `await` is not possible to perform from synchronous code though, meaning that this specific pattern only works in asynchronous code.
+In synchronous code `async {}` can be thought of as a fire-and-forget operation because there is no way to await on its result, however it _is_ possible to call back into the original context from the operation closure passed to `async{}` as was shown in the snippet above, by calling `view.stopSavingSpinner()`.

 At the same time though, if reaching to `async{}` inside `async` functions one should take a step back and double check if it wouldn't be better served by creating a child task using a task group or `async let`, because they are much more efficient and enforce the beneficial structured concurrency invariants.